firecmsco/firecms/website/docs/self/deployment.md

 pick up the Firebase config from the environment.

-## Purchase a PRO license

-You can develop your project locally without a license, but you will need to purchase one to deploy it.
-There is a grace period after the first deployment to allow you to test it in production.

-You can purchase a license in the [FireCMS subscriptions site](https://app.firecms.co/subscriptions).

-When creating your license, you need to specify the project IDs that will be using the license.
-You can find your project ID in the Firebase console.

-You will receive an API key that you need to pass to your `FireCMS` component.
-If you are using the starter template, you can set it in the `.env` file.

 ## Deployment to Firebase Hosting

 If you would like to deploy your CMS to Firebase Hosting, you need to enable